nafelaraz/poker/README.md

 ## Installation

-In order to use this program first you need to download the source code.
+In order to test this program, first you need to download the source code.

 `git clone https://github.com/nafelaraz/poker.git`